halbow/halbow.github.io/content/posts/sync-first.md

 No easy way to shift left and detect this earlier than in production oer in perofrmance test
 + you need to async all your tests

+-->
-# Conclusion: The Trade off
+# 🤝 The Trade off

 IMO async/await trade local complexity for global complexity.
 It's easier to read/write async function but the system as a whole become much more complex.
 In most case, I prefer to start a project in "sync mode" with FastAPI to avoid premature optimization.
 This make sense especially when you value velocity of development over performance.
-This is true in most B2B usecases where the number of client of your applications is not that big and the value relies more in the feature and specialization.
+This is often the case when doing Business-to-Business apps where the number of client of your applications is lower and the value relies more in the feature and specialization.
 And I can always improve performance for some endpoint later down the road if needed.

-# Conclusion
+This seems to be algined with the opinion with of FastAPI's creator according to [this discussion](https://github.com/tiangolo/fastapi/discussions/3099#discussioncomment-5179960)

 I wonder if it would be possible to have some kind of async/await concurrency without the limitation of cooperative multitasking.
-Whether it could be to statically detect functions blocking the event loop or having a timeout if the function runs for longer than some time bbut I don't see any way of doing this
+Whether it could be to statically detect functions blocking the event loop or having a timeout if the function runs for longer than some time but I don't see how this could be done.
- ? timeout if a function doesn't yeild execution for X ms/statements ?

-The concurrency model of Golang seems to be a good tradeoff, goroutine are very light thread managed by the golang runtime.
+The concurrency model of Golang seems to be a pretty good trade-off, goroutines are very light thread managed by the golang runtime.
-Goroutine are cheap
+Goroutines are cheap to create and context switch is managed by the go runtime which automatically switch when the code blocks on system calls (which means any IO).

-whcih is some way is quite close to spawnign a threadpool and throwing async funciton to run there ?
+In some way it looks quite similar to spawning a threadpool and throwing async function to run there, if you don't take into account the CPU limitation due to the GIL and the fact the OS will manage teh context switching instead of the runtime.

+And that's it, see ya 👋